shanabus/goldie/README.md

 ## Setup

 Fork the repo then init user-secrets.
+We just need one for the DB conn string currently so set it at `"ConnectionStrings:DefaultConnection"`

 You will need to set a valid MSSQL connection string like:

 ```"Data Source=URL;Initial Catalog=DATABASE;User Id=USERID;Password=PASSWORD"```